joinpursuit/Pursuit-Core-Web/fundamentals/local_environment/README.md

 $ brew install git
 ```

-Now configure git to have your personal info.
+Either way, you can now configure git to have your personal info.

 ```
 # makes git terminal output pretty